bmehler/post-sidebar-widget/README.md

 # post-sidebar-widget
-A widget for displaying posts.
+A widget for displaying posts on sidebar